Professional Doctorate in Education (EdD programme) with the University of Brighton

-Course duration, Part-time: the minimum period of study is 48 months, the normal period of registration is 84 months and the maximum period (including an extension which can be granted in exceptional circumstances) is 96 months beyond which there can be no further extensions
+Course duration: For the EdD the minimum period of study is 48 months, the normal period of registration is 84 months and the maximum period (including an extension which can be granted in exceptional circumstances) is 96 months beyond which there can be no further extensions.

-Comprises of four assessed assignments; and has been designed to introduce you progressively to a wide range of issues in the practice of education and to the full scope and content of research approaches currently utilised in their study.
-There are six major elements contributing to your study in this introductory phase: intensive study blocks, educational issues seminars, research methodology sessions, your written work, your cohort group support and student central.
+This Stage comprises of four assessed assignments which have been designed to introduce you progressively to a wide range of issues in the practice of education and to the full scope and content of research approaches currently utilised in your study.

-Stage 1 usually takes two years to complete and Stage 2, the research element, a further three to four years.
+Stage 1 usually takes two years to complete.
+Students are supported by a programme of small group seminars and assignments as well as individual tutorials to develop the skills and knowledge to conduct practitioner research and to prepare a Research Plan for their thesis.
 The assignments and modules in Stage 1, together with a viva voce examination at the end of this Stage, form a Master of Research in Education (MRes).

 This is the thesis stage and comprises a research plan and a 50,000-60,000 word thesis.

 In stage 2 students embark on their thesis research work.
 As a student on the Professional Doctorate in Education, EdD, programme, you will undertake applied, practice-based research, combining theoretical analysis with fieldwork data collection to produce leading edge studies.
 In stage 2 of the EdD programme, when you are researching for your thesis, you will benefit from a supervisory team comprising two members of academic staff with expertise in your area of interest.